 Valio received a remarkable score of 99.70 points in the World Championship Cheese Contest.
 Placing second was Fonterra from New Zealand, and the third place went to Isigny Sainte Mere from France.
-Valio butter’s winning attributes are its superior flavour and its consistent, high quality backed by skilled butter masters.
+Valio butter’s winning attributes are its superior flavor, consistent texture and high quality which are ensured by the expertise of Valio’s master butter makers.
 Valio butter is also a 100-percent natural product with no additives.

 “Valio’s customers and consumers around the world appreciate not only the outstanding taste of Valio butter, but also the fact that it is made from pure, high-quality Finnish milk.
 Our butter-making craftsmanship spans more than a century, and all Valio butter is made by the professionals at the Seinäjoki dairy from milk that comes from Valio dairy farms,” says Senior Vice President Annamari Lammi.

 Valio’s story as a company started back in 1905 when Finnish milk producers wanted to start exporting the world’s best butter.

 The Rolls Royce of butter, say the French

 Valio exports butter especially for use by industrial customers in Europe and Asia; Valio butter is used by bakeries, the processed food industry, ice cream makers, and dairies.
 Butter made from Finnish, high-quality milk can be tasted in croissants baked by some of the leading bakeries in France, for example.